Expensent

 Attachment type not supported

-Cause: Expensify works best with clear receipt images or PDFs.
-HEIC and WEBP files, encrypted PDFs, or attachments that were repackaged by a forwarding chain can all cause the receipt to vanish before it is usable.
+Cause: Expensify handles common receipt images and PDFs best in this flow.
+Its email guidance lists additional accepted formats, but HEIC and WEBP files, encrypted PDFs, or attachments that were repackaged by a forwarding chain are riskier inputs.

-Fix:Setting iPhone Camera to Most Compatible (Settings → Camera → Formats → Most Compatible) sidesteps any HEIC edge case in Expensify's email path.
+Fix:Setting iPhone Camera to Most Compatible (Settings → Camera → Formats → Most Compatible) can avoid HEIC uploads.
 Or open and re-export the file as JPG/PNG before sending, or resend the original PDF if the vendor provided one.

 4. Category B — Arrived but SmartScan stalled or produced an unreadable result